Generating Physical Dynamics under Priors: Conclusion

 \section{Conclusion}

-In conclusion, this paper presents a groundbreaking and principled method for generating physically feasible dynamics using diffusion-based generative models by integrating two types of priors: distributional priors and physical feasibility priors.
-We inject distributional priors by choosing the proper equivariant models and applying the noising matching objective.
-We incorporate physical feasibility priors by decomposing nonlinear constraints into elementary cases.
-Empirical results demonstrate the robustness and high quality of the dynamics produced across a variety of physical phenomena, underscoring the significant promise of our method for data-driven AI4Physics research.
-This work emphasizes the importance of embedding domain-specific knowledge into learning systems, setting a precedent for future research bridging physics and machine learning through innovative use of physical priors.
+In conclusion, this paper presents a novel method for generating physically feasible dynamics using diffusion models by integrating distributional and physical feasibility priors.
+We inject distributional priors through equivariant models and noising matching, while incorporating physical feasibility priors through constraint decomposition.
+Empirical results demonstrate the robustness of our method across various physical phenomena, highlighting its promise for data-driven AI4Physics research.
+This work emphasizes the importance of embedding domain knowledge into learning systems, bridging physics and machine learning through innovative use of physical priors.